lightward/mechanic-tasks/docs/import-paypal-transactions-as-shopify-orders/README.md

 Then, configure to taste. :) Mechanic will use the PayPal order memo as the sole line item in the orders that are created, falling back to your "Default memo" setting.

 Out of the box, this task will only create orders for transactions in which payment successfully went through.
 To modify this task to perform extra functionality (like auto-tagging based on subscription events, for example), file a task request from your Mechanic home screen.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/import-paypal-transactions-as-shopify-orders), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/import-paypal-transactions-as-shopify-orders.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).